firepear/homefarm/docs/management.md

 any configuration you may have done, or wipe the local Arch repo.

-Just run `exit` to drop out of the farmctl shell, then run `'~/homefarm/bin/farmctl build-image'` -- the same command used to initially construct the controller image.
+Just run `exit` to drop out of the farmctl shell, then run `~/homefarm/bin/farmctl build-image` -- the same command used to initially construct the controller image.

 It is likely not necessary to do this more than every three months or